Zengineers/roll-the-ball-vr/README.md

 # Roll the Ball VR
-Android game application built for Google Cardboard using Unity 3D.
+Android game application built for Google Cardboard using Unity 3D and the Google VR SDK.
 Developed for the [Virtual, Augmented, Mixed Reality](https://www.cs.uoi.gr/course/virtual-augmented-mixed-reality/?lang=en) class [@cse.uoi.gr](https://www.cs.uoi.gr/).
-Apk is available.
+Apk is available under releases.
 Alternatively, the project can be imported into Unity using the unitypackage file.
 <br>
 <br>